-Youth – to strengthen the contact among those involved in youth ministry in Asia, to carry out the recommendations given in TABC Plenary Assemblies with regards to youth, allowing the voice of the young to be heard and creating more channels for their participation.
+Youth – to strengthen the contact among those involved in youth ministry in Asia, to carry out the recommendations given in FABC Plenary Assemblies with regards to youth, allowing the voice of the young to be heard and creating more channels for their participation.

-Women – focusing on issues and concern that affect women and in a particular way, to encourage and offer ways for greater recognition and channels of partnership of women and men in carrying out the Church’s mission.
+Women – focusing on issues and concern that affect women and in a particular way, to encourage and offer opportunities for greater recognition and channels of partnership of women and men in carrying out the Church’s mission.